stefankeys/OtakingHugo/content/lumix.md

 In general, especially since the smartphone, electronics seem to cater more to women.
 Electronics were better when it was a male-centric activity.
 For example, it is mostly men who would go for an android phone over an iphone.
 Staying on the topic of photography as a hobby - it used to be more balanced and less vain.

-With the introduction of the smartphone came the rise of social media, and a lot of hobbyist photography moved here too and devolved into some young women posting pictures of themselves to exploit lower class men, now with corporate support too with places like onlyfans, instagram, and twitch.
+With the introduction of the smartphone came the rise of social media, and a lot of hobbyist photography moved here too and devolved into some young women posting pictures of themselves to exploit lower class men, now with corporate support too with places like onlyfans, instyperam, and twitch.

 Ironically facebook, the social media site that seized the moment and codified what a social media site would be like (sorry MySpace) - is not as guilty of this but has corrupted non-professional photography in another way by turning the family album into an out and out vanity contest.
 People post things like their kids graduating from university and go on trips just to post about it facebook consciously to boast to their relatives and "friends" about their status.
 Of course family albums serve this purpose as well to an extent but not to this scale and because it is mostly a private matter, there is less of this public-mindedness about it.